todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 ```

 More generally, the process is:
-1. Add `#include "ComputerCard.h"` to each cpp file that uses it.
+1. Add `#include "ComputerCard.h"` to each source file that uses it.
 If linking more than one source file, use `#define COMPUTERCARD_NOIMPL` before this include in all but one file, so that the implementation is only included once.

 2. Derive a new class (such as the `SampleAndHold` class above) from the abstract `ComputerCard` class, representing the particular card being written.